A topological degree theory for rotating solutions of planar systems: Applications and examples

 whereas $p$ satisfies the bound $\abs{p(t,u,w)}<C_p^0+C_p^1\abs{u}$ for two positive constants $C_p^0,C_p^1$.
 Notice that the scalar equation \eqref{eq:Fode} defines a planar dynamics on the phase plane, namely

 to which we associate the evolution map $\phi\colon [0,T]\times \Omega\to\R^2$, where the domain $\Omega\subseteq \R^2$ is yet to be discussed.

 Intuitively, the key property of the dynamics is that all solutions starting outside a sufficiently large radius are expected to make an arbitrarily large number of rotations, thus producing twist on a sufficiently thick annulus.
-We now illustrate how such feature can be employed in the search for periodic solutions.

-Firstly, we can use the rotational properties to find a periodic solution of the system using Theorem \ref{th:deg1}.
+The main issue is that superlinearity does not guarantee global existence of solutions and thus the evolution map might not be defined on a suitable domain.
+For instance, in \cite{CofUll} an example is presented, for which Equation \eqref{eq:Fode} admits a solution exploding to infinity in finite time.
+Some additional assumptions might be required to overcome this problem.
+Recently, it has been shown in \cite{GidODE} that it is sufficient to require the continuability on $[0,T]$ for the solutions crossing the origin of the phase plane in that time interval.
+In particular, we have the following fact, cf.~\cite[eq.~(4.19)]{GidODE}.